aleameliach/rick-morty-web/README.md

 ## Components

-The estructure of this project is divided by components:
+This project is divided by components:

 - `App.js`: main component that controls all the others and the main logic of the app.
-- `CharacterDetail.js`: component that renders the individual page for each character with all their details.
+- `CharacterDetail.js`: renders the individual page for each character with all their details.
-- `CharacterCard.js`: component that renders the basic information for one character.
+- `CharacterCard.js`: renders the basic information for one character.
-- `CharactersList.js`: component that renders the characters on the main page.
+- `CharactersList.js`: renders the characters on the main page.
-- `FilterByName.js`: component that renders the input where the user can write a filter for the character name.
+- `FilterByName.js`: renders the input where the user can search via filter for a character.
-- `FilterBySpecies.js`: component that renders the checkboxes that the user can click filter by species.
+- `FilterBySpecies.js`: renders the checkboxes that the user can click filter by species.
 - `Filters.js`: component that renders all the filters in the page.
-- `Header.js`: component that renders the header image and title.
+- `Header.js`: renders the header image and title.

 ## Services